dottedmag/dottedmag.net/src/blog/02-de-vt.md

 ## Footnotes

 [^example]:
-	For example, if compositor is started from the virtual console and uses it instead of switching to a new one and without telling VT to stop drawing, its own stdout and stderr will be written over the its own output.
+	For instance, if compositor is started from the virtual console, using it directly instead of switching to a new one, and without compositor telling VT to stop drawing, its own stdout and stderr will overwrite its output.
 [^novt]:
-	If not compiled with `CONFIG_VT=n`.
+	If it is not compiled with `CONFIG_VT=n`.
 [^exit]:
-	Actually, Linux contains a kludge to work around it: on console switch Linux checks if the process that was supposed to draw on the console died, and switches the console to text mode if it did.
+	Actually, Linux includes a kludge for this situation: whenever console switch occurs, it checks whether the owning process has died.
+If it did, Linux switches the console back to text mode.
 [^kmap]:
-	Linux console input map contains actions "switch to console N", "switch to next console", "switch to previous console".
-In most console keymaps these are bound to [Ctrl+]Alt+FnX, [Ctrl+]Alt+{Left,Right}.
+	The Linux console input map provides actions "switch to console N", "switch to next console" and "switch to previous console".
+Typcially, these actions are bound to key combinations [Ctrl+]Alt+FnX, [Ctrl+]Alt+{Left,Right}.
 [^gfxkmap]:
 	That's how X server and Wayland compositors implement switching to another VT.
-They disable VT console input, so they have to handle the keys themselves.
+They disable the VT console input, so they must handle the keys themselves.
 [^ackacq]:
-	`ioctl_console(2)` manpage also lists `VT_ACKACQ`, but that's not a mode, it's an argument for `VT_RELDISP`.
+	`ioctl_console(2)` manpage also mentions `VT_ACKACQ`, but it's not a mode;
+	instead, it's an argument for `VT_RELDISP`.